spottsmorpheus/openLDAPidsource/README.md

 openLDAPidsource
 ================

-A Docker container OpenLDAP directory seeded with some basic user data for use as an Identity source with Morpheus
+A Docker container OpenLDAP directory seeded with some basic user data for use as an LDAP Identity source with Morpheus

 Based on the Docker Images found here